Even if you aren't sure your business will ever seek external funding, producing a collaboration agreement is strongly recommended.

 In our document these alignments specifically aren't legally binding but should be a useful record of the intent of the founders at the start of the journey

-We've written a template for you to use - its got lots of comments and hints on use and should take no longer than half an hour or so to populate once you have agreed all of the key items across the founding team.
+We've written a template for you to use - it has got lots of comments and hints on use and should take no longer than half an hour or so to populate once you have agreed all of the key items across the founding team.

 So download our free Founder Collaboration Agreement today and get started on your journey.